 Who has been most influential in your craft?

-Cue the collective eye rolling, but it was and is my family.
+Cue the collective eye-rolling, but it was and is my family.
 I think my story is common.
 We didn’t have much of anything when I was a kid.
-My parents were hard working, exhausting themselves trying to provide us with the basic necessities.
+My parents were hard-working, exhausting themselves trying to provide us with the basic necessities.
 My mom stayed home and encouraged us to be resourceful.
 She gave us permission to use whatever we could find in our house to play, have fun and be creative.
 I learned the true meaning of repurposing at a very young age.
 One of my favorite creations was a Barbie and Ken townhouse that my brother and I made out of paper towel and toilet paper cardboard tubes.
 We spent hours perfecting every last detail.
 It was totally fabulous and it even had a working elevator, just no Barbie and Ken.

 When did you know you were an artist/maker?

 My first memory of creating was in the back seat of our family car with my mom.
 She was teaching me (no doubt to keep me quiet and occupied) how to make a beautiful, fluffy white flower out of tissues, it was perfect.
-I really think eclu began in that moment.
+I really think eclu began at that moment.

 How would you describe your creative process?

 Messy!
 I usually have an idea or concept rattling around in my head and marinating for a while.
 I am not a plan it out, sketch it out or a run the numbers kind of girl.
 I’m a mess.
 My first draft is always a complete frenzy.
 I feel like if I don’t make it as fast as I can the idea is going to evaporate out of my head and be lost forever.
-In the end when it is over, the studio and I are covered in fabric and thread.
+In the end, when it is over, the studio and I are covered in fabric and thread.
 A rough idea has materialized into something that hopefully someone will be carrying around someday, somewhere.